The Alternative to Hearing Aids for Music: 3DME In-Ear Monitor System

 Benefits of the 3DME In-Ear Monitor System

-The 3DME system’s broad frequency range infuses the music with a full-bodied quality.
+For someone with perfect hearing, the 3DME system’s broad frequency range infuses the music with a full-bodied quality.
 While the highest note on the piano, for example, only registers at just over 4kHz, the harmonic overtones, those secondary tones that ring resonant with the main tone played, are in much higher frequencies.
 In fact, for most instruments, the harmonics sound at least as high as 10kHZ, as shown in this Instrument Frequency Chart.

 No More Small Echoes from Delay